-Would you like to camouflage a hump on your nose?
-Or change the curve of your nose to make it straighter?
-Or maybe lift up the tip of your nose?
+Or do you want to change the curve of your nose to make it straighter?

-What Is A Nose Fillers?
+What Is A Nose Filler?
 And What Is It Made Of?

 The most common fillers are made of what’s called hyaluronic acid (or components structurally very similar to hyaluronic acid).
-This acid is something that your body produces, hence it normally never causes any allergic reactions or similar when injected.
+This acid is something that your body produces naturally, hence it normally never causes any allergic reactions.

 There are also calcium-based and poly-L-lactic acid fillers (such as Sculptra and Radiesse) that stimulate the production of collagen and encourage tissue regeneration.

 A relatively new nose filler is polymethylmethacrylate based.
-This material is commonly used in surgical implants, and are of a permanent nature.
-Hence this nose filler provides permanent results.
+This material is commonly used in surgical implants, and is of a permanent nature.
+Hence, this nose filler provides permanent results.

 Why Do People Get Nose Fillers?

-Are you unhappy about the shape of your nose?
+Are you not entirely comfortable about the look of your nose?

 If so, you have two options to change it:

-- You could get a rhinoplasty, which is plastic surgery
+- You can get rhinoplasty, which is plastic surgery.

-- Or you could get a nose filler
+- Or you can get a nose filler.

 Rhinoplasty is a surgical procedure and comes with certain risks and relatively long down-time.